pimcore/customer-data-framework/doc/06_CustomerSaveManager.md

 ## Customer Save Validator
 If enabled the customer save validator will throw exceptions when the customer is invalid according to it's implementation.
-These exception can be used in try/catch blocks in order to check if the customer is valid.
+These exceptions can be used in try/catch blocks in order to check if the customer is valid.
 In the Pimcore backend an error message will alert if somebody tries to save an invalid customer.

 ###### Example configuration